-Have all your calls covered by a co-worker.
-SYS Primary Coverage Have your calls ring immediately at your extension or only after a delay.
-User EXT CNT SYS CNT used for single-line phones or devices connected to MFMs; Release 4.1 and later: system manager sets delays for each sender.
+Covering Calls and Having Calls Covered Туре PROG Considerations Feature Name Controlling coverage by others (continued) Have all your calls covered by a co-worker.
+SYS Coverage (Primary Coverage) Have your calls ring immediately at your extension or only after a delay.
+User EXT CNT SYS CNT used for single- line phones or devices connected to MFMs; Release 4.1 and later: system manager sets delays for each sender.
 Coverage Ringing Options Have a co-worker cover your calls only when you do not answer them right away.
 User SYS CNT Release 4.1 and later: system manager sets delays for each coverage sender.
-Secondary Coverage Group Coverage Forward and Follow Me (Release 4.0 and later only) When you are the principal user of a SA button and others have Shared SA buttons corresponding to it, have your calls ring at their SSA buttons and not at your SA button.
-User EXT Not for single-line Send Ring
+Coverage (Secondary Coverage) Coverage (Group Coverage) Forward and Follow Me (Release 4.0 and later only) When you are the principal user of a SA button and others have Shared SA buttons corresponding to it, have your calls ring at their SSA buttons.
+User EXT Not for single-line, QCC, or DLC.
+System Access/Intercom Buttons (Send Ring) Have your Centrex calls transferred to another Centrex extension that is outside the system, or to an outside number (for an outside number, requires subscription to Centrex trunk-to-trunk transfer feature).
+User EXT Release 6.0 and later.
+For single-line phone, use authorization code to activate from a multiline telephone.
+Forward and Follow Me (Centrex Transfer via Remote Call Forwarding)